auroranou/project_three/README.md

 ## Future additions?

 + User accounts and authentication with Twitter/Google/Facebook
-+ Ability for users share articles
++ Ability for users to share articles
 + Support for non-Metro public transit (i.e. bus commutes)